Caramel Apple Cinnamon Rolls

 - 1/4 cup water

 - 3 1/4 - 3 3/4 cup all-purpose flour

 - 1 envelope 'rapid rise' or instant yeast (approx. 2 1/4 teaspoons)

 - 5 tablespoons salted butter, softened

 - 1 large granny smith, cored and finely chopped

-- In a small bowl, whisk together the brown sugar, cinnamon and ground nutmeg until combined.
+- cinnamon brown sugar: In a small bowl, whisk together the brown sugar, cinnamon, and ground nutmeg until combined.

-- Loosely cover the rolls with a towel and allow to rise in a warm, dark place for 20-25 minutes.
-If you have the time, allow them to sit for 35 minutes, that’s even better. [b]Here’s a tip:[/b] heat a 200 F degree oven, Turn the oven OFF and place the rolls inside oven and allow them to rise.
-It’s the perfect little trick to get them to rise in 20 minutes.
+- rest: Loosely cover the rolls with a towel and allow to rise in a warm, dark place for 20-25 minutes.
+If you have the time, allow them to sit for 35 minutes, that's even better.
+TIP: heat a 200 F degree oven, Turn the oven OFF and place the rolls inside the oven and allow them to rise.
+It's the perfect little trick to get them to rise in 20 minutes.